livebook-dev/livebook/docs/teams/deploy_via_cli.md

 CLI deployment requires two authentication tokens:

-### Deploy key
+### Org token

-Deploy keys are organization-level authentication tokens that allow CLI access for deployments.
+Org tokens are organization-level authentication tokens that allow CLI access for deployments.

-To create a deploy key, follow these steps:
+To create a org token, follow these steps:

 1. Log in to Livebook Teams
 2. Navigate to your organization
-3. Go to the **Deploy keys** page in the menu
+3. Go to the **Tokens** page in the menu
-4. Click the **Create deploy key** button
+4. Click the **Create org token** button
-5. Provide a descriptive name (e.g., "CI/CD Pipeline" or "Local CLI") and copy the generated key
+5. Provide a descriptive name (e.g., "CI/CD Pipeline" or "Local CLI") and copy the generated token

 ### Teams key